Come see us at our new location at 2727 Saint St., Houston, TX 77027

 Split ends don’t have to give you a bad hair day.
 There are ways to help prevent damage to your hair and keep it healthier for longer.
 Ten practical tips for maintaining hair health include:

-• Get regular trims – Investing in regular trims is the number one tip for maintaining healthy hair and removing emerging damage.
+• Get regular trims – Investing in regular trims is the first tip for maintaining healthy hair and removing emerging damage.
 Trims are the only way to remove damage before it travels up the hair strand.

 • Limit heat styling – Try to use heat styling sparingly.
 When using hot tools, apply a heat protectant to limit damage.